-- Fielding five teams in Ten Tors 2018 all of whom completed. - Further extended the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending 126 Christmas boxes to our link charity in Moldova. - Raising over £13,500 for charity. - Sending students to New York, Paris, Normandy, Ardeche, India (and more) as curriculum enhancement. - Holding a highly successful project week with all students taking part in activities abroad or in the UK. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing Mindfulness Leaders to work alongside our Teen Health Group, our 6th Form Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Students in Years 7, 8 and 9 took part in The Big Draw competition to promote visual literacy. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers including a G&T trip to Oxford University developing a strong link with Exeter College, Oxford. - Hosted an International Youth on the Air Day event.
+- Fielding four teams in Ten Tors 2019 all of whom completed. - Further extended the link with a Children's home and school in Tamil Nadu, India through a UK based charity. - Sending 97 Christmas boxes to our link charity in Moldova. - Raising over £15,500 for charity. - Sending students to Germany, Paris, Normandy, Ardeche, India (and more) as curriculum enhancement. - Holding a highly successful Project Week with all students taking part in activities abroad or in the UK. - Continuing to develop our leadership programme with advanced leadership schemes sitting alongside the prefect system, JSLA, CSLA, Literacy Leaders, Maths Leaders, Language Leaders, House Leaders and more. - Encouraging volunteering amongst the student body to achieve both internal and external accreditation. - Developing Mindfulness Leaders to work alongside our Teen Health Group, our 6th Form Teen Health Group, Anti Bullying Ambassadors and Mental Health volunteers. - Ensuring that the House Councils feed into the School Parliament so that it is more accountable to the student body. - Further enhanced a Spanish Exchange Programme with a school in Madrid and a French exchange with a school in Strasbourg. - Extending links with Higher Education providers including visits from several institutions, a visit to Downing College, Cambridge and setting up the "Step Up Scheme" with New College, Oxford.